zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 8.9 revision 23 active-X
+Version 8.9 revision 24 active-X

+introduce advanced use of properties in arrays and inventories lists.

 http://georgekarras.blogspot.gr/